hohaicongthuan/bukworm/README.md

 ## How to run?

-Make sure you have installed all the required software in Rerequisite before proceed.
+Make sure you have installed all the required software in **Prerequisite** before proceed.

 Simply run the `run.py` script.